 Follow the following procedure:

-i.
-Add ½ teaspoon of salt to eight ounces of warm water and stir
+- Add ½ teaspoon of salt to eight ounces of warm water and stir.

-ii.
-Place the solution in a bowl and soak your nipples in it for one minute
+- Place the solution in a bowl and soak your nipples in it for one minute.

-iii.
-A squirt bottle can also help to spread the saline solution to every part of your nipple
+- A squirt bottle can also help to spread the saline solution to every part of your nipple.

 It is essential to make a fresh saline solution every day to minimize the risk of bacterial infection.
-Additionally, rinse your nipples with clean water before breastfeeding as baby may not like the salty taste.
+Additionally, rinse your nipples with clean water before breastfeeding, as the baby may not like the salty taste.

-Lanolin or natural ointments made for application by breastfeeding and chestfeeding parents will help in healing the wound.
+Lanolin or natural ointments made for application by breastfeeding and chestfeeding parents will help heal breast pain.
 Apply after your feed your baby.